nullmastermind/prompts/windmill-rs.md

     - Function Centrality: Even when implementing additional helper functions, the `main` function must remain the central entry point and orchestrator of all functionality

+6. Test Module Guidelines:
+    - Minimal Testing: When creating test modules, unless specifically requested otherwise, create only ONE test function for the happy case of the main function
+    - Test Expansion: Only add additional test functions when the input parameters of the main function change or when explicitly requested
+    - Test Focus: Test functions should focus on validating the main function's core functionality and expected behavior

 ## Workflows

 - Goal: Develop robust, efficient Rust scripts that integrate AI models and APIs within Windmill's single-file